Skip to main content

 {% if position == "founder" %} As founder, you have to learn to delegate. {% endif %}

-This assumes that the lead has a variable called “position” that is set to “founder”.
 This is case-sensitive, so the variable name and value need to be exactly the same as what you have in your leads list.

 However - the variable “position” needs to be within your email body to actually populate the email.
 Now you can either place the variable in your email copy somewhere for this to work, or we have a workaround for this - you can basically add the variable "position" at the end of your email copy, and then set it to be hidden in the actual email (so it's part of the HTML, but not visible to the leads in their email)

-To start off, you just put your example down in the email copy like so -
+1. To start off, you just put your example down in the email copy like so -

-• And then, switch to 'Code View'
+2. And then, switch to 'Code View'

 <div style="display: none;">{{Position}}</div>

 You can also just copy and paste this same line and change the variable name for all such variables as part of your conditional logic.
-In preview, you'd then see the copy show up with the conditions, but without requiring to actually have/show the variable in your copy.
+In preview, you'd then see the copy show up with the conditions, but without requiring you to actually have/show the variable in your copy.

 Did this answer your question?